lokka30/NoMoreGGSans/README.md

 1. The Discord web app, ran on the Firefox web browser.
 2. A stylesheet override tool such as [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) (recommended).
+3. The 'Whitney' font.
+It was somewhat tricky to find, as there are a bunch of different fonts of this name.
+[CuFonFonts](https://www.cufonfonts.com/font/whitney-2) seems to have the correct version.

 ## Usage